Best Nurse Practitioner Programs in Kentucky for 2026

 University of Louisville

-• 31 credit hours with a minimum of 672 clinical hours
+• Minimum 672 clinical hours

-• Hybrid delivery requiring MSN or terminal nursing degree
+• Requires MSN or terminal nursing degree

-• Holistic admissions review and gap analysis for coursework
+• Holistic admissions with gap analysis

 Visit Website